Error Node

 Sets the name of your node.
 By default, the Label displays as errorEvent-1.
 The label you enter here is optional and displays below the node on the workflow canvas.

-Define your labels by associating them with the role of the node.
+Define your labels by associating them with the node’s role.

 Adding an Error Node

-For this use case, the workflow confirms if an end-user wants an error returned.
-If your end-user selects no, your workflow proceeds and returns a message retrieved from a transform.
-If your end-user selects yes, the Plug-In in the second Screen/Task node simulates an error.
-Then, your Error node returns the end-user to the first Screen/Task to answer the question again.
+In this example, the workflow confirms if an end-user wants an error returned.
+If your end-user selects No, your workflow proceeds and returns a message retrieved from a transform.
+If your end-user selects Yes, the Plug-In component in the second Task node simulates an error.
+Then, your Error node returns the end-user to the first Task node to answer the question again.

-Add three Screen/Task nodes to your workflow.
-The first Screen/Task node connects to the Start node.
-The second Screen/Task node uses Plug-In components to simulate an error response.
-The final Screen/Task node returns a message if no error occurs.
+Add three Task nodes to your workflow.
+The first Task node connects to the Start node.
+The second Task node uses Plug-In components to simulate an error response.
+The final Task node returns a message if no error occurs.

-1. Drag and drop two Screen/Task nodes into the Authenticated swimlane.
+1. Drag and drop two Task nodes into the Authenticated swimlane.

 3. Click Edit.